csc-training/geocomputing/python/puhti/README.md

 ### Command line

-If you prefer working in the terminal, you can also start an interactive job there by starting a compute node shell directly from Tools tab in Puhti webinterface.
+If you prefer working in the terminal, you can also start an interactive job there by starting a compute node shell directly from Tools tab in Puhti web interface.
 Choose settings for the interactive session:

 * Project: project_200xxxx
 * Number of CPU cores: 1